andersonhsporto/andersonhsporto/README.md

 Throughout my time at 42 São Paulo, I gained experience in software engineering and had the opportunity to work on various projects.
 In addition to my technical education, I also hold a degree in Agricultural Engineering.

-I am passionate about the intersection of technology and agriculture and strive to make a positive impact on people's lives.
+I am interested in the intersection of technology and agriculture and strive to make a positive impact on people's lives.
 <hr>
 <!-- <img src="https://raw.githubusercontent.com/JongeunKeum/JongeunKeum/main/profile-summary-card-output/github/0-profile-details.svg" width="60%"> <img src="https://raw.githubusercontent.com/JongeunKeum/JongeunKeum/main/profile-summary-card-output/github/3-stats.svg" width="30%"> -->